cslfiu/IoTCryptojacking/README.md

 ### Malicious vs. Benign-2:
 In this set of experiments, we tested the following cases:

-- We repeated the same set of experiments as the first dataset (Malicious vs. Benign-1)
+- We repeated the same set of experiments as the first dataset (Malicious vs. Benign-1).
-- We test the imbalanced dataset using the timely-balanced dataset sizes
+- We tested the imbalanced dataset using the timely-balanced dataset sizes.
-- We test the transferability
+- We tested the transferability.

 ## 3. Code

 The code and results for the first set of experiments (malicious vs. benign-1) are  [here](https://github.com/IoTcryptojacking/A_Lightweight_IoT_Cryptojacking_Detection_Mechanism_in_Heterogeneous_Smart_Home_Networks/blob/main/Code/Malicious_vs_Benign_1_Scenarios.ipynb).

-The code for the second set of experiments are in [].
+The code for the second set of experiments are in [here](https://github.com/IoTcryptojacking/A_Lightweight_IoT_Cryptojacking_Detection_Mechanism_in_Heterogeneous_Smart_Home_Networks/tree/main/Code/Malicious_vs_Benign_2_Scenarios).

-In order to reproduce the results, please download the code and dataset and then, set the your local path for each dataset accordingly.
+In order to reproduce the results, please download the code and dataset; then, set the your local path in the code for each dataset accordingly.